GULibrarySandbox/advanced-data-wrangle-old/content/5-lesson.md

 - Hover over  `(blank)` and select edit
 - Change  `(blank)` to  `No` , ` apply` and close facet
 - Repeat on each column{% endcapture %} {% include card.md header="Fill all blank cells in new columns with a value" text=text %}
-Each location now has a column for the variables,  `table`,  `play area`,  `universal access toilet`  and  `water`,  with a yes/no value.
+Each location now has a column for the variables,  `table`,  `play area`,  `universal access toilet`  and  `water`,  with a  `yes` or  `no`  value.

-The final step is to export specific variables from this tidy dataset to a .csv file which can be parsed by geo.json.
+The final step is to export specific variables from this tidy dataset to a .csv file which can be parsed (understood by) the geo.json tool used in the next lesson.

 {% capture text %}
 - Go to  `All` column  `>Edit Columns> Reorder Remove columns`